Skip to content

 Snooze on rest days and in heavy training phases: Every major competitor should pay attention to their slumber patterns on high-demand days.
 Consistency during rest days stabilizes the circadian rhythm.

-2. Create a Proper Sleep Environment
+2. Create a Relaxing Sleeping Environment

 Maintain room cool and dark: It's best to slumber in a room that ranges between 60-67 degrees Fahrenheit (15-19 degrees Celsius).
 Blackout curtains can be used to curtain the light out for a dark, creating a sleep-friendly atmosphere.

-Utilize White Noise or Soothing Sounds: Most athletes are sensitive to sounds during travel.
+Use White Noise or Soothing Sounds: Most athletes are sensitive to sounds during travel.
 Using a white noise machine or an application that creates calming sounds will reduce the external noise and allow for better deep slumber patterns.

 3. Nutrition and Hydration Before Bed